evancz/guide.elm-lang.org/book/effects/http.md

 Like always, we have to produce the initial `Model`, but now we are also producing some **command** of what we want to do immediately.
 That command will eventually produce a `Msg` that gets fed into the `update` function.

 Our book website starts in the `Loading` state, and we want to GET the full text of our book.
 When making a GET request with [`Http.get`][get], we specify the `url` of the data we want to fetch, and we specify what we `expect` that data to be.
-So in our case, the `url` is pointing at some data on the elm lang website, and we `expect` it to be a big `String` we can show on screen.
+So in our case, the `url` is pointing at some data on the Elm website, and we `expect` it to be a big `String` we can show on screen.

 The `Http.expectString GotText` line is saying a bit more than that we `expect` a `String` though.
 It is also saying that when we get a response, it should be turned into a `GotText` message: